 Specific surveillance

-ISPM 6 defines specific surveys as “procedures by which NPPOs obtain information on pests of concern on specific sites in an area over a defined period of time”.
+ISPM 6 defines specific surveillance as “ a process whereby information on pests of concern in an area is obtained by the NPPO over a defined period.
+NPPOs actively gather specific pest-related data.
+Specific surveillance includes surveys that are conducted to determine the characteristics of a pest population or to determine which species are present or absent in an area”.

-Specific surveys may be focused on a pest or on a host or commodity.
-Types of specific survey include:
+Specific surveillance may be focused on a pest or on a host or commodity.
+Types of specific surveillance include:

 detection